Flat from anti-de Sitter: Einstein spacetimes in covariant Newman--Unti gauge

 Due to the Fefferman--Graham ambient metric construction \cite{PMP-FG1, Anderson:2004yi, PMP-FG2}, asymptotically locally anti-de Sitter four-dimensional spacetimes are determined by a set of independent boundary data, namely a three-dimensional metric $\text{d}s^2=g_{\mu\nu}\text{d}x^\mu\text{d}x^\nu$ and a rank-two tensor $\text{T}=T_{\mu \nu}\text{d}x^\mu\text{d}x^\nu$, symmetric ($T_{\mu\nu}=T_{\nu\mu}$), traceless ($T^\mu_{\hphantom{\mu}\mu}=0$) and conserved:\footnote{The covariant derivative $\nabla$ stands for the boundary Levi--Civita connection.
 Indices $\mu,\nu,\ldots \in \{0,1,2\}$ fill in the boundary natural frame, whereas $i,j, \ldots\in\{1,2\}$ are associated with spatial sections. }

-This construction is reached by setting a homonymous gauge, imposing fall-offs and solving Einstein's equations order by order in powers of the radial space-like coordinate.
-At every order in this expansion, the line element is determined by a tensor $G_{\mu\nu}^{(s)}$, fixed by Einstein's equations in terms of $g_{\mu\nu}=G_{\mu\nu}^{(-2)}$, $T_{\mu\nu}=\frac{3k}{16\pi G}G_{\mu\nu}^{(1)}$ and their derivatives:
+This construction is reached by setting a homonymous gauge, imposing fall-offs and solving Einstein's equations order by order in powers of the radial space-like coordinate.\footnote{ Residual symmetries constrain the possible terms entering each order in the radial expansion, thus simplifying the process of solving Einstein's equations.
+The constraints imposed by the boundary Weyl symmetry were studied in the Fefferman--Graham gauge in \cite{Schwimmer:2003eq} and will play an important role too in the covariant Newman--Unti gauge discussed in the following.} At every order in this expansion, the line element is determined by a tensor $G_{\mu\nu}^{(s)}$, fixed by Einstein's equations in terms of $g_{\mu\nu}=G_{\mu\nu}^{(-2)}$, $T_{\mu\nu}=\frac{3k}{16\pi G}G_{\mu\nu}^{(1)}$ and their derivatives (here the conformal boundary is located at $\rho \rightarrow +\infty$): The conservation \eqref{T-cons} is itself a consequence of Einstein's dynamics.